 Since October 2012, the Centers for Medicare and Medicaid Services (CMS) has measured rates of readmission within 30 days for patients with certain conditions.
-These conditions include heart failure, heart attack, pneumonia, chronic obstructive pulmonary disease, and hip or knee replacement.
+These conditions include heart attack, heart failure, pneumonia, chronic obstructive pulmonary disease, and hip or knee replacement.
 Hospitals with higher rates of readmission receive a monetary penalty.
 CSSMCW showed a reduction in penalty rate over the last 5 years, receiving zero penalty for the last 2 years.
 The hospital credits this to the fact that we provide robust patient-centered, multidisciplinary discharge planning in order to ensure our patients and their families have the teaching and support they need after being discharged from the hospital.

 More About Readmission Reduction Program